DCSyd/rke2-cilium-clustermesh/README.md

     curl test.test.svc

-In this setup no encryption used.
+In this setup cilium encryption not enabled.